agupta229/Complementary_Pairs/README.md

-# Complementary_Pairs
+# Complementary Pairs Quantification
-# Written by Meng Zhou
+Written by Meng Zhou
-# Meyerson Lab, Broad Institute and DFCI
+Meyerson Lab, Broad Institute and DFCI

 # FastQC
 FastQC v0.11.9 was used with default parameters.